 Positions of leadership impart multiple complex political situations, which the leader must navigate successfully and eloquently.
 To do this, the leader must remain diplomatic.
 Diplomacy for a successful leader involves conflict resolution and the ability to maintain good relationships with the conceding parties.

-The personalities of leaders often deeply affect their leadership style.
+The personality of a leader often deeply affects his or her leadership style.
 Certain leadership styles are more effective in favorable situations, and this phenomenon highlights the importance of an adaptable leader.
 A list of leadership styles is shown in Table 1.
 Practically speaking, most leadership practices are a combination of these styles.

 Table 1: Leadership Styles